Douglas is a young writer from Europe, who has found an outlet on Hubpages to practice with the topics he loves and the genres he likes.

 Soon the sun rose and the poor scullery maids could catch a break from whimpering to work on breakfast.
 Light flooded the castle, signifying to the group that it might be time for a quick nap.

-As she saw Madeline dosing away against the shoulder of the mortified chevalier, now her fiancée, madame thought: 'Thank god for this stranger in our castle.'
+As she saw Madeline dosing away against the shoulder of the mortified chevalier, now her fiancée, madame sighed.
+'Thank god for this stranger in our castle,' she thought.

 © 2020 Douglas Redant